What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Clinic for Vision PC Scleral Lens and Keratoconus Center help patients from all over Albertville or Boaz, Alabama.
-Dr. Kate McCurdy will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Clinic for Vision PC Scleral Lens and Keratoconus Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Albertville and Boaz, Alabama, and Dr. Kate McCurdy will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision

 Our patients report comfort as the most prominent feature of the scleral lens.
 Throughout the fitting process, we survey our patients on how the lenses feel, and not surprisingly, the usual feedback we get is “fine” or “I can’t feel them at all”.

 Traditional contact lenses are much smaller, typically 9 -10 mm in diameter.
 With each blink, the contact lens moves a bit over the cornea and the lid tends to roll over the edge of the lens as well.
 Many patients report being unable to wear them for more than a few hours at a time due to the discomfort.